tukkek/notablepython/README.md

 html_button='<button type="button" class="{}">Click Me!</button>'.format(css_class)
 ```

-In the above example both methods of defining the `css_class` string are equivalent.
-This simple method is useful in a number of scenarios and works because in Python booleans are a subclass of integers (`assert isinstance(True,int)`), with `True` resolving to 1 and `False` resolving to 0.
+In the example above both ways of defining the `css_class` string are equivalent.
+The second method is useful in a number of scenarios and works because in Python booleans are a subclass of integers (`assert isinstance(True,int)`), with `True` resolving to 1 and `False` resolving to 0.

 Source: https://stackoverflow.com/a/1853593